Animal Welfare Licensing

 If you have been disqualified, or have had a licence revoked, you may not apply for a licence as laid down in Schedule 8 of the Animal Activity Licensing Regulations 2018

 Please allow for 10-12 weeks to process any application, according to the availability of the Inspector.
-We aim to issue licences within 2 weeks of receiving the Inspector's Report and recommendation, assuming all fees and documents requested have been received.
+We aim to issue licences within 2 weeks of receiving the Inspector's Report and recommendation, assuming all documents or works requested have been received.

 Inspections